 Tip Test: Does This DIY Slow Cooker Divider Actually Work?

-Aside from using it to get dinner on the table on busy nights, I always lean on my slow cooker when I need to keep food or drinks warm for a crowd.
-From Thanksgiving sides to summer cookouts, it’s an invaluable tool.
-But sometimes I wish I had another slow cooker handy to keep a second dish warm.
+Aside from using it to get dinner on the table on busy nights, I always lean on my slow cooker when I need to keep food or drinks warm for a crowd — it’s an invaluable tool at parties and potlucks.
+But sometimes I wish I had another slow cooker handy to keep a second dish warm, especially come Super Bowl time when I have multiple dips and apps laid out.

 The Original Tip